Published date: 1 November 2024 08:58 GMT

 In contrast to the Holocaust during the Third Reich, the genocide of the Namibian peoples has never played any role in Germany's selective collective memory

-Neither would Germany be able to maintain its self-image of having learnt from its history, or continue to ignore and conceal the tens of thousands of indigenous victims of its eliminationist politics during the time of the Wilhelmine Empire, nor to deny - or treat a minor significance, if any - the 27 million victims of the Nazi invasion of the Soviet Union.
+Neither would Germany be able to maintain its self-image of having learnt from its history, or continue to ignore and conceal the tens of thousands of indigenous victims of its eliminationist politics during the time of the Wilhelmine Empire, nor to deny - or treat as of minor significance, if any - the 27 million victims of the Nazi invasion of the Soviet Union.

 Germany's strategy of isolating the Nazi Holocaust from this bloody history has long proven successful.
 But now, in the face of its support for one of the worst genocides in human history, the masquerade is over.